Mirror Lake – Woodstock, New Hampshire

 Bridesmaid (Noble) Falls – Franconia, New Hampshire

-Five images from the month of May – Here in the New Hampshire White Mountains warm weather has finally arrived, and lawns are being mowed again.
+May, White Mountains – Here in the New Hampshire White Mountains warm weather has finally arrived, and lawns are being mowed again.
 May is a great time to explore and photograph the many waterfalls in the White Mountains.
 The waterfalls included in this blog article are nothing more than small brooks during most months, but during spring snowmelt and after heavy rains they become interesting photo subjects.

 This month, I spent a few days shooting in the Benton, Easton, Franconia and Landaff area of New Hampshire.
 I have had a great time photographing a few new locations.
 A photographer with an open mind will enjoy the many photo opportunities in this area.
 I also spent three days in the northern portion of the state but have yet to edit the imagery from these days.